Wondering how to get started tracking macros? Here’s a quick overview to get you started.

 Once you get that number, you break it up into your macros.
 The exact way you choose to break it up is dependent on your preferences on your goals, but use the above to help guide you!
-Obviously if you are doing something like keto, the “rules” will be slightly different, but this is for the general population.
+Obviously, if you are doing something like keto, the “rules” will be slightly different, but this should apply to the general population.